bdalley1/heart-of-therapy/_pages/about.md

 author_profile: true
 ---

-👋 Hi, I'm Bryan, a therapist who believes therapy—and therapy notes—should be human.
+👋 Hi, I’m Bryan.
+I’m a therapist who believes therapy—and documentation—should feel human.
+I created the HEART framework to help clinicians write notes that reflect the actual work of therapy.

-[Add more about your story here]